-PRO-PMs can be grouped within five domains, or areas of patient-reported health status: HRQoL, functional status, symptoms and symptom burden, health behaviors, and patient experience.
-While all five domains represent important dimensions of performance, the Interim Report described three primary drivers for the Roadmap's focus on HRQoL, functional status, and symptoms and symptom burden:
+PRO-PMs can be grouped within five domains, or areas of patient-reported health status: HRQoL, functional status, symptoms and symptom burden, health behaviors, and patient experience.12 While all five domains represent important dimensions of performance, the Interim Report describes three primary drivers for the Roadmap's focus on HRQoL, functional status, and symptoms and symptom burden:

-- 1. Representation of each domain in currently endorsed NQF measures: Approximately one-third of NQF-endorsed PRO-PMs fall within the patient experience domain, while HRQoL and symptom-based PRO-PMs are underrepresented.∠ - 2.
-Assessment of healthcare entity performance: The Building a Roadmap initiative focuses on areas in which the clinical performance of healthcare entities most directly influences outcomes.
-These areas are most effectively captured by the domains of HRQoL, functional status, and symptoms and symptom burden.
-The patient behavior domain centers more on the actions and behaviors of patients than the clinical performance of the entities being assessed, while patient experience typically measures how well a healthcare entity serves patients (e.g., communication or ease of scheduling). - 3.
+- 1. Representation of each domain in currently endorsed NQF measures: More than one-third of NQF-endorsed PRO-PMs fall within the patient experience domain, while HRQoL and symptom-based PRO-PMs are underrepresented.7 - 2.
+Assessment of healthcare entity performance: The Building a Roadmap initiative focuses on areas in which the clinical performance of healthcare entities most directly influences outcomes.20 These areas are most effectively captured by the domains of HRQoL, functional status, and symptoms and symptom burden.
+The patient behavior domain centers more on the actions and behaviors of patients than the clinical performance of the entities being assessed.
+The patient experience domain typically measures how well a healthcare entity serves patients (e.g., communication or ease of scheduling) by assessing the impact of processes of care on the patient's experience.21 - 3.
 Data collection methodology and suitability for digital measurement: PROMs within the patient experience domain, such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS), utilize methodologies that significantly differ from other domains.
-To help prevent retaliation against patients who report poor experiences with a provider or health system, patient experience measures typically depend on external partners to confidentially collect and analyze patient-reported data using mixed modes and methods of data collection (e.g., self-administered mail and/or web questionnaires, with telephonic questionnaires for patients who do not respond).
-As a result of these methodological differences, the patient experience domain may not be as applicable to digital PRO-PMs as other domains.
+To help prevent the possibility of retaliation against patients who report poor experiences with a provider or health system, patient experience measures typically depend on external partners to confidentially collect and analyze patient-reported data using mixed modes and methods of data collection (e.g., self-administered mail and/or web questionnaires, with telephonic questionnaires for patients who do not respond).22 As a result of these methodological differences, the patient experience domain may not be as applicable to digital PRO-PMs as other domains.